-Continuing legal education ("CLE") programs must be approved by the Mandatory Continuing Legal Education Committee ("MCLE Committee") before approval can be granted by the Family Law Advisory Commission.
+Continuing Legal Education (CLE) programs must be approved by the Mandatory Continuing Legal Education Committee ("MCLE Committee") before approval can be granted by the Tax Law Advisory Commission.
 Mandatory Continuing Legal Education ("MCLE") is administered by the Louisiana State Bar Association (hereinafter the "LSBA").
-The overriding consideration in determining if a specific program qualifies as acceptable continuing legal education is that it be a formal program of learning which contributes directly to the professional competence of an attorney who specializes in the field of Family Law.
+The overriding consideration in determining whether a specific program qualifies as acceptable continuing legal education is that it be a formal program of learning which contributes directly to the professional competence of an attorney who specializes in the field of tax law.